605-3 B. EXPEDITED SERVICE

 Example:

-An applicant comes into the office on Thursday, June 30, and applies for food stamps.
+An applicant comes into the office on Thursday, June 30, and applies for SNAP.
 He has no income or resources, so meets the criteria for expedited service.
 The fourth calendar day following the application is Monday, July 4th (July 1, July 2, July 3 and July 4).
 Since Monday is a holiday, the caseworker must process the application and authorize benefits by the close of business on Friday, July 1.

 Example: